-1. Run reefing line as illustrated in the boom & reef layout.

-- 2. Ease the mainsheet and vang. - 3.
+- 1. Run reefing line as illustrated in the boom & reef layout. - 2.
+Ease the mainsheet and vang. - 3.
 Raise the main sail. - 3.
 Check the topping lift for adequate boom support and lower the main sail to approximately the first reef position. - 5.
 Take up the slack in the reef line until the tack and the clew are down to about 2" above the boom. - 6.
 Adjust the main halyard so that the tack reef point is not contacting the goose neck on the front of the spar and is applying tension to the luff of the main above the reef, not below. - 7.
-Confirm that the tack reef point is still clear of the tack shackle and that only the main luff above the reef cringle is tensioned, not the luff between the cringle and the top stacked sail slide.
-Ease the reef line and readjust the halyard if necessary.
+Confirm that the tack reef point is still clear of the tack shackle and that only the main luff above the reef cringle is tensioned, not the luff between the cringle and the top

-5.5 Shaking Out a Reef
+5.6 Shaking Out a Reef